25 GMAT Test-Day Tips

 Think of the GMAT as a long journey.
 As with all journeys, expect to encounter some ups and downs.

 Don’t get overly excited when you recognize concepts and questions.
-Similarly, and more importantly, don’t be waylaid when you hit some rough patches during the test.
-Instead, stay level and focused.
+Similarly, and more importantly, don’t get waylaid when you hit some rough patches during the test.
+To earn a high score, you’ll need to persevere through the tough moments.
+Instead of getting rattled, stay level and focused.
 Be cool, calm, and confident.

 TTP PRO TIP:

-Before your GMAT, take some time to mentally prepare yourself for some ups and downs.
+Before your GMAT, take some time to mentally prepare yourself to stay calm and collected during the test.

 Now, let’s discuss some tips for when you’re actually at the test center.